oiad/TakeClothes/README.md

 	};
 	```

-obviously replace the EXAMPLE_SKIN with the classname of the skin under this:
+(obviously replace the EXAMPLE_SKIN with the classname of the skin)

+directly below:

 	```sqf
 	case "Bandit1_DZ": {